 This service is an introduction to the subject of Communion as it relates to the synergy of Worship.
-We will explore the experience of Table Fellowship, Communion, Celebration of the Sacred Elements and Unity with Jesus Christ of Nazareth.
+We will explore the experience of Table Fellowship, Communion, Celebration of the Sacred Elements and Unity with YESHUA, Our Messiah.
 The word communion is defined as fellowship, interchange of thoughts or interests, a state of giving and receiving, agreement, concord and the Greek word for communion is koinonia which means fellowship, association, community, and joint participation.
 In 1 Corinthians 10:16-2 it means communion and specifically in Acts 2:42, communion is defined as fellowship.

 The following is an excerpt from the text, Jewish Insights into the New Testament authored by Barbara Richmond.